Jeff1999/COSC416_FinalProject_G30/README.md

    - Once the project opens in Unity, you can select **File** > **Build Settings…**
    - Choose your build platform (e.g., PC, Mac, Linux Standalone, WebGL, etc.).
    - Click **Build** or **Build and Run** to export and test the game.

-5. **Additional Setup Notes**
-   - Ensure you have the correct packages (e.g., Post Processing, Input System, etc.) that might be required.
-   - If there are missing packages or errors, open **Window** > **Package Manager** in Unity to install any dependencies mentioned in the documentation or console logs.

-6. **Usage & Testing**
-   - **Tutorial Mode:**
-     - From the main menu, select **Tutorial** to play against the AI.
-     - Follow on-screen instructions to learn movement, jumping, and scoring.
-   - **2-Player Mode:**
-     - Connect two input devices or use the keyboard controls for both players.
-     - Score increments for each round winner.
-Keep track of your total wins until you exit.

 ---